walchko/github-blog/source/blog/machine_learning/summary/neural-networks.md

     standard deviation of 1.
 This improves performance and stability of the NN.
     There are many different normalizing layer topologies like ReLU.
 - Common uses: object identification in computer vision
+    - **Convolution** is a standard method in image processing for finding edges or changes in the local gradient
+    - Summing these finding up (from a preceeding convolutional layer) helps the NN to identify features in an image

-### Recursive Neural Network (RNN)
+## Recursive Neural Network (RNN)

-- Similar to CNN, but RNNs have a feedback capability
+- Similar to CNN, but RNNs have a **feedback** capability
 - RNNs concider both the current and previous inputs
     - can predicct what comes next because it learns order
-- Common uses: stock prediction, trading stock, language, or anyting that follows a pattner
+- Common uses: stock prediction, trading stock, language, or anyting that follows a pattern and changes with **time**
+    - Feedback can be from a neuron to itself or to a previous layer

+## Autoencoder (Shallow, linear)

+- Transform a high dimensional data ($X$) to fewer dimension ($Z$) and then back to a higher dimension ($\hat X$) which is an estimate of $X$
+    - Essentially, implement Principle Component Analysis (PCA)
+    - Allows compression of high dimensional down to the important dimension (PCA)
+    - Can allow better understanding of the information, since it is reduced to fewer parameters ($Z$) than the original ($X$)

 ## Neural Networks (NN) Libraries